jeremycherfas/user/pages/03.blog/monthly-report-2020-10/item.md

 ![All rings closed for the month of October|](october-rings.jpg){.center}

 I really like it, although I mostly use it for telling the time.
 Such a loser.
 The fact of the SE does make glad I “wasted” some money on the previous less than useful MiBand.
-One of the strange things is that it will sometimes prompt you to add a workout, if you’re out walking purposefully.
+One of the strange things is that the watch will sometimes prompt you to add a workout, if you’re out walking purposefully.
 But the lack of a green dot on 29 and 30 October signifies only that we didn’t move fast enough to trigger that suggestion.
 Move we did, though, a total of 23.6 km plodding slowly through the Uffizi Galleries and most of the rest of Florence.

-October:
+#### October:
 * Walking with sticks: 0
 * Reading: 16
 * Steps (avge): 11,448
 * Podcasts: 36 (But only 32 [logged](https://www.jeremycherfas.net/stream/); still no investigation)
 * In bed/asleep 8:29/7:41
 * 7 Minutes: 13 days and 34 cycles (started intermediate 2-cycle on 12 October)
-* Weight (avge): 85.3 kg
+* Weight (avge): 85.3 kg.

-September:
+#### September:
 * Walking with sticks: 0
 * Reading: 14
 * Steps (avge): 8286 (but 10 days with barely a walk)